pemistahl/lingua/README.md

 ### 8.2 <a name="library-use-standalone"></a> Standalone mode <sup>[Top ▲](#table-of-contents)</sup>
 If you want to try out *Lingua* before you decide whether to use it or not, you can run it in a REPL and immediately see its detection results.
-1. With Maven: `mvn exec:java`
+1. With Gradle: `./gradlew runLinguaOnConsole --console=plain`
-2. Without Maven: `java -jar lingua-0.4.0-with-dependencies.jar`
+2. Without Gradle: `java -jar lingua-0.4.0-with-dependencies.jar`

 Then just play around: